AdaCore/ada-spark-rfcs/considered/rfc-simplified-return-by-reference.rst

 Summary
 =======

-Provide a more simplified new user syntax for creating return types that return by reference.
+Provide a more simplified user friendly syntax for creating return types that return by reference.

 Motivation